-Acclaimed independent filmmaker Josephine Decker (Butter on the Latch, Thou Wast Mild and Lovely) returns to the Berlinale with Madeline’s Madeline, a visionary study of the analogy between creativity and insanity.
+Acclaimed independent filmmaker Josephine Decker (Butter on the Latch, Thou Wast Mild and Lovely) returns to UK cinemas with Madeline’s Madeline, a visionary study of the analogy between creativity and insanity.

 To be honest, sometimes it’s hard to know when Madeline is being Madeline, especially since the medication she received from the psychiatric clinic ran out.
 But there’s one thing that’s certain about Madeline – she’s talented.
 So talented, in fact, that Evangeline (Molly Parker), the troop’s director, has chosen Madeline as her muse, basing her next production on the fractured relationship this troubled thesp has with her mother.

 A display of dazzling and disorientating technique, this interior tale of a young girl’s mental disintegration is like falling through a hall of mirrors, with each performance reflecting and refracting a portion of Madeline’s personality as fantasy and reality become impossible to separate.
 Something’s clearly not right with Madeline, and members of the troop grow concerned about how ethical it is to make a play about her suffering.
 It’s here that questions about authorial ownership and appropriation arise, questions Evangeline is quick to dismiss; “It’s her story, it’s my story, it’s everybody in this room’s story!”

 Decker has once again proved that she’s one of the most fascinating directors working in America.
 Combining the disturbing sensory delirium of her debut Butter on the Latch with the lyrical and wistful sensuality of Thou Wast Mild and Lovely, Madeline’s Madeline feels like a huge leap forward.
 However, it’s Howard who shines brightest.
 An electrifying ball of energy, she embodies Madeline’s fluctuating sense of self, with the camera highly attuned to her every emotion, be they real or imagined.